Complex-valued Wigner entropy of a quantum state: Complex Fisher information and extended de Bruijn's identity

 De Bruijn's identity expresses the rate of increase of the Shannon entropy of the probability density $p_t(\mathbf{x})$ when it undergoes such a Gaussian diffusion.
 It is written as \cite{CoverThomas}

 where $J(\mathbf{X})$ is the Fisher information of $\mathbf{X}$.
 The latter is defined based on the logarithmic gradient $\bm{\nabla}\ln p$, namely where we have used $\bm{\nabla} \ln p =(\bm{\nabla} p ) / p$.
 Note that the above three definitions of the Fisher information are equivalent as long as $p(\mathbf{x})\ge 0$, $\forall \mathbf{x}$, but we shall see that only the second one is suitable when moving to the complex plane.
 De Bruijn's identity \eqref{eq:deBruijn} can be verified by explicitly calculating the time derivative of $h(\mathbf{X}_t)$ and using Eq.~\eqref{eq:diffusion-eq} as well as the definition of the Fisher information $J(\mathbf{X})$, see~\cite{CoverThomas}.
+Note also that $J(\mathbf{X})\ge 0$, expressing the fact that $\mathbf{X}_t$ can only spread over time.